theNewDynamic/minjinlee.com/_posts/2017-12-13-the-brooklyn-rail-best-books-of-2017.md

 SOUR HEART: Stories, by Jenny Zhang

-&nbsp;

 For the complete list, please click the link.
-Thank you.&nbsp;
+Thank you.